Holland Park Avenue

 Holland Park Avenue is a street located in the Royal Borough of Kensington and Chelsea, in west central London.
 The street runs from Notting Hill Gate in the east to the Holland Park Roundabout in the west, forms a part of the old west road connecting London with Oxford and the west of England, and is designated part of the A402 road.

 Holland Park Avenue's present design was laid out in the 19th century.
 Despite being a busy traffic artery, the street is elegantly lined with large well-established plane trees and boasts attractive terraces of large Victorian townhouses, as well as numerous high-end shops and restaurants.

-Politically, Holland Park Avenue is located at the boundaries of four electoral wards: Norland, Holland, Pembridge, and Campden.
+Politically, Holland Park Avenue is located at the boundaries of four electoral wards: Norland, Holland, Pembridge, and Camden.

 To the south of the street is Holland Park, one of London's largest parks.